TimOosterhuis/MAS-project/index.md

 4. Different game modes, which could mean that the starting player is not forced to play with a certain trump.
 This could result in a game mode where the first player may choose a suit to be trump or in a game mode where players 'bid' to what they want to be trump
 5. Implementing different strategies for players.
-All players are very cautious now and will not take risks, while this could lead to better results
+All players are very cautious now and will not take risks, while this may lead to better results

 - Joram Koiter (s2240173)